PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 ## A new front-office theme is being built

-For a long time, many community members pushed for a rework of the Classic front-office theme.
-The maintainer team is happy to announce that a new front-office theme is being built, and you can find it [here](https://github.com/PrestaShop/theme-refacto).
+For a long time, many community members have been pushing for a rework of the Classic front-office theme.
+The maintainer team is happy to announce that a new front-office theme is being built, and you can [find it here](https://github.com/PrestaShop/theme-refacto).

 ## Why such a decision?